 - 2.1.
-In accordance with 'Keeping children safe in education', all staff members have a responsibility to safeguard pupils and protect their welfare. - 2.2.
-All staff members have a responsibility to ensure that they provide a learning environment in which pupils feel safe, secure and respected. - 2.3.
-To effectively safeguard pupils, staff members are required to follow the procedures outlined in this Staff Code of Conduct and the Child Protection and Safeguarding Policy, ensuring that they do not act in a way that may put pupils at risk of harm, or lead others to question their actions.
+In accordance with 'Keeping children safe in education 2023' (KCSIE), staff have a responsibility to safeguard pupils, protect and promote their welfare, and ensure that they provide a learning environment in which pupils feel safe, secure and respected. - 2.2.
+To effectively safeguard pupils, staff are required to follow the procedures outlined in this Staff Code of Conduct, the Behaviour Policy and the Child Protection and Safeguarding Policy, and ensure that they do not act in a way that may put pupils at risk of harm, or lead others to question their actions. - 2.3.
+In accordance with the school's Behaviour Policy and Child Protection and Safeguarding Policy, staff will be prepared to identify pupils who may be subject to, or at risk of, various types of abuse and neglect, including, but not limited to, the following: